linode/docs/docs/development/go/using-cobra/index.md

 The name of the global command line flag is `developer`, created in the `init()` function and accessed in the `initConfig()` function.
 However, `developer` can also be accessed from the other Go source files of the utility.
 The default value of `developer` is `Unknown Developer!`.

-In order to add a flag to the `count` command, we will need to change the `./cmd/count.go` file – its final version will be as follows:
+In order to add a flag to the `count` command we will need to change the `./cmd/count.go` file – its final version will be as follows:

 {{< file "./cmd/count.go" go >}}